koii-network/ezsandbox/Lesson 2/PartIII.md

   const client = new KoiiStorageClient();

   try {
+    // get the file from IPFS
     const fileBlob = await client.getFile(cid, filename);
-    if (!fileBlob) return false;
+    // if the file can't be found, it's not valid if (!fileBlob) return false;

-    const fileContent = await fileBlob.text();
+    // read the contents of the file (only works with text files) const fileContent = await fileBlob.text();

-    return typeof fileContent === 'string' && fileContent.length > 0;
+    // check that the file contains a string of at least 1 character return typeof fileContent === 'string' && fileContent.length > 0;

   } catch (error) {